aws/pgactive/md/bdr-design.md

 If BDR thinks it's still joined with an existing node group then `bdr.remove_bdr_from_local_node()` will refuse to run as a safety measure to prevent inconsistently removing a running node.

 If you are sure the node has really been removed from its group or is a duplicate copy of a node that's still running normally, you may force removal by calling `bdr.remove_bdr_from_local_node(true)`.
 Do **not** do so unless you're certain the node you're running it on is already isolated from the group - say, if it's been removed while disconnected, or has been restored from a PITR backup or disk snapshot.
 Otherwise you will leave dangling replication slots etc on the other nodes, causing problems on the remaining nodes.
-Always `bdr.bdr_part_by_node_names()` the node first.
+Always `bdr.bdr_detach_nodes()` the node first.

 #### N-safe synchronous replication